 (ii) The Government is responsible for the authenticity of the requisitioned parts.
-If any such part is subsequently found to be counterfeit or suspect counterfeit, the Government will- e.
-Subcontracts.
-The Contractor shall include the substance of this clause, including this paragraph (e), in subcontracts, including subcontracts for commercial items that are for electronic parts or assemblies containing electronic parts, unless the subcontractor is the original manufacturer.
+If any such part is subsequently found to be counterfeit or suspect counterfeit, the Government will-

 (A) Promptly replace such part at no charge; and

 (B) Consider an adjustment in the contract schedule to the extent that replacement of the counterfeit or suspect counterfeit electronic parts caused a delay in performance.